vtrbtf/resume/RESUME.md

 I've contributed to a lot of different sectors ( e.g. Products teams, cloud engineering teams, consultant ). to different domains (e.g. Retail, Ads ) and to different markets ( e.g. C2C, B2C) .
 I've also worked with the US market for 2 years ( as a consultant for a big retail company )

 My background is Java based.
 However I have a good amount of experience in other languages/platforms, like NodeJS, Scala, Kotlin, Groovy.
-I also have some experience and interest in some subjects, such as APIs and RPCs services, distributed systems, data science (ML focused), CI/CD and release management, NoSQL and high throughput messaging systems (e.g Kafka) and monitoring
+I also have some good experience and interest in some subjects, such as APIs and RPCs services, messaging systems, distributed systems, data science, NoSQLs, CI/CD and release management, performance monitoring and profiling

 # Experience

 ## OLX Brasil
 ### Senior Software Engineer _[Rio de Janeiro - 2018/Today]_
-Development of the external APIs and products that frontface the company's products to third parties and orchetrate the ad load import process. _I can not provide futher details due to confidentiality agreement._
+Development of the external high volume and high throughput APIs and products that frontface the company's products to third parties and orchetrate the ad load import process.
+We also had to use and build scalable and modular architectures to handle such load.

+_I can not provide futher details due to a confidentiality agreement._

 -----

 ## ThoughtWorks
 ### Senior Software Consultant _[Porto Alegre - 2017/2018]_
 Development of variety of API governance and security solutions for a big american retail company, working as a consultant, temporarily working in San Francisco.

-Having the opportunity to participate on a retail account inside ThoughtWorks, I was able to help the team to create and delivery internal projects, all of them requiring API development and Continuous Delivery/Deploy skills.

-Technical experience:
+Experience:
 - OAuth 2 and OIDC protocols implementation
-- API Gateways
-- Pipeline as Code
-- Node.js
+- Company API Gateway's setup, auxiliary services ( such as API security )
-- Pivotal Cloud Foundry
+- Pivotal Cloud Foundry with Node.js and Java stacks
+- Azure and OpenStack

 ### Software Consultant _[São Paulo - 2016/2017]_
-As a Thoughtworker I had my first consultant experience, with a brief start in São Paulo (city) and then moving to Porto Alegre, in order to engage in Retail clients.
-There, I had the opportunity to work with a big north America retail account.
-Although I had to work remotely, I was able to help the team to develop and delivery our projects, mainly working with REST APIs for many different domains

-Technical experience:
+Contributed to internal projects, mainly working on building a open source CMS, for 6 months.
+After that, I started to work for a big NA retail client, mainly developing and mantaining internal APIs.

+Experience:
-- DevOps culture and CD day-to-day
+- DevOps culture and Continuous Deployment
-- Pipeline as Code
+- Pipeline as Code and build/release management
 - BlueGreen deployment and Deployment tracking
-- PullRequest based development (with PR automatically deploys)
 - Pivotal Cloud Foundry
-- Rest and GraphQL
+- Rest and GraphQL with Spring Boot

 -----